Beaver Hills (Alberta): Indigenous peoples and fur trade history

 As a well-wooded and watered area near to more open grasslands, the Beaver Hills were an important camping place for nomadic peoples making a seasonal migration between the plains and the hills.
 It was a place that Indigenous people "could replenish and recoup after spending extended periods on the plains, a place where they could hunt, fish, and gather other needed resources".
-Because the hills were not ploughed under, unlike the rest of region, much archaeological evidence remains here, including 227 Indigenous sites recorded by Parks Canada in Elk Island Park alone.
+Because the hills were not ploughed under, unlike the rest of region, much archaeological evidence remains here, including 227 Indigenous sites recorded by Parks Canada in Elk Island National Park alone.

 The Sarcee are the first ethnic group known to have inhabited the region in the period after European contact (and thus the beginning of a written historical record).
 Sometime before 1800 Cree people migrating from the east displaced the Sarcee from the hills onto the plains.
 In Cree the region is called amiskwaciy, which literally means "beaver hills" and is the origin of the region's later names in French, and then English.
 The Cree pursued an economy based around trapping and trading with Euro-Canadian fur companies as well as the more traditional forms of hunting gathering, and fishing.
 The Cree also adopted buffalo hunting techniques from plains peoples to the south, including the use of buffalo pounds.
 The beaver and other game species in the area eventually became trapped out, and they largely abandoned the area as a permanent home, though continued to travel through the area.

 Two major Indigenous and fur trade trails border the hills, the Victoria Trail to the north and the Battle River Trail to the south.
 The Beaver Hills are mentioned in Euro-Canadian records as early as Peter Fidler's sketches of 1793.
 David Thompson's map of 1814 mentions the hills prominently as place of refuge for both the Sarcee and Cree.
 They are also reported on by the Palliser Expedition of the 1850s and by Joseph B. Tyrell of the Geological Survey of Canada in the 1880s.

 Initial reserve development

-This is one of oldest protected areas in Canada, having originally been a forest reserve set aside by the federal Department of the Interior in 1892, during the homesteading era.
+It is one of oldest protected areas in Canada, having originally been a forest reserve set aside by the federal Department of the Interior in 1892, during the homesteading era.
 It was formalized as the Cooking Lake Forest Reserve in 1899, the first such reserve in Canada.
 A part of the reserve was given further protection in 1906 as Elk Park, later to become Elk Island National Park.
 In 1930, Crown lands in Alberta passed from the federal government to the provincial government, Elk Park became formalized as a national park while the rest of the Cooking Lake Forest Reserve became a provincial responsibility.